Skip to Main Content

 3. If the Provost approves the proposal, it will then be reviewed by a Discontinuance Committee.

-1. Proposals will first be reviewed by a committee of individuals not affiliated with the program under consideration.
-This committee may include:
+1. Proposals will first be reviewed by a Discontinuance Committee of individuals not affiliated with the program under consideration. .
+The committee will be appointed by the Provost in agreement with the Executive Committee of Common Council.
+The chair for the committee will be established by the committee members.
+This make-up of the committee will include:

 • One dean representing a college not affiliated with the program under consideration, nominated by the Chair of Common Council;